ec-johnston/2021GL094038/README.md

 ### data

-Post-processed data included in this repository (some processed data not included due to size):
+Post-processed data for the US Pacific Coast region (some processed data not included due to size):

-- pacific_coast_PRISM_2009_2017: 4 km daily precipitation data from PRISM for the US Pacific Coast region
+- pacific_coast_PRISM_2009_2017: 4 km daily precipitation data from PRISM
-- pacific_coast_land_use: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people) classifications for the US Pacific Coast region
+- pacific_coast_land_use: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people) classifications
 - pacific_coast_slope: 4km slope (in radians)
 - antecedent_precipitation: daily to monthly precipitation intensity preceding observed landslides in the US Pacific Coast region